5 Ways to Make your Passwords More Secure

 Numerous tools are available to assist you if you cannot make your own decision.
 Consider using an online password generator for more complicated passwords.

-3) Use a solution like LastPass to track your password
+3) Use a solution like LastPass or Google password manager to track your password

 A password manager is a program that protects your passwords by storing them in an encrypted database.
 Your credentials are gotten by signing into the manager utilizing a password.
 Consequently, numerous password managers will fill in your saved passwords, so you just have to sign in to make changes.
 This is a significant time-saver, given how many accounts you’re likely to use in a given day.